Ink Traces - album cover

 composer

-Chen is currently pursuing a Ph.D. in composition at Princeton University and holds a master’s degree in composition from the Juilliard School and bachelor’s degrees in composition and piano from the Jacobs School of Music, having studied with Samuel Adler, Claude Baker, Arnaldo Cohen, Don Freund, Christopher Rouse, and Sven-David Sandström, among others.
-He also currently teaches composition and piano in the department to undergraduate students.
+Currently a Ph.D. candidate in composition at Princeton University, Chen holds a master’s degree in composition from the Juilliard School and bachelor’s degrees in composition and piano from the Jacobs School of Music, where he studied with mentors including Samuel Adler, Claude Baker, Arnaldo Cohen, Don Freund, Christopher Rouse, and Sven-David Sandström.

 yihanmusic.com